descope/python-sdk/README.md

 # An access key must have a name and expiration, other fields are optional.
 # Roles should be set directly if no tenants exist, otherwise set
 # on a per-tenant basis.
-# If user_id is supplied, then authorization would be ignored, and access key would be bound to the users authorization
+# If user_id is supplied, then authorization would be ignored, and access key would be bound to the users authorization.
+# If permitted_ips is supplied, then the access key can only be used from that list of IP addresses or CIDR ranges
 create_resp = descope_client.mgmt.access_key.create(
     name="name",
     expire_time=1677844931,
     key_tenants=[
         AssociatedTenant("my-tenant-id", ["role-name1"]),
     ],
+    permitted_ips=['10.0.0.1', '192.168.1.0/24'],
 )
 key = create_resp["key"]
 cleartext = create_resp["cleartext"] # make sure to save the returned cleartext securely.
 It will not be returned again.